During your studies

 You can carry out the research project for your thesis in a company or at a university, in Germany or abroad.
 You should start applying in time, especially if you plan to go abroad.

-Wherever you develop your project, you will need an academic supervisor from Mannheim University of Applied Sciences, usually from your department or a related institute.
+Wherever you develop your project, you will need an academic supervisor from Technische Hochschule Mannheim, usually from your department or a related institute.
 You should never sign a contract with a company before receiving final confirmation that your supervisor will actually take you on.

 As soon as your company, subject and supervisor are fixed, you have to register the thesis with the Examination Office.
 After that, the clock starts ticking.
 The time period to complete a bachelor’s thesis is four months, and six months for a master’s thesis.